The Travel Journo – A UK Lifestyle, Food & Travel Blog

 Are you new here?
 If so, hello, and thanks for visiting my corner of the internet – a lifestyle, food and travel blog known as The Travel Journo.
 Here, you’ll find posts about stylish and enriching travel experiences, intriguing places and a whole load of places to eat, drink, get pampered and enjoy life, in London, the UK and around the world.

 Originally, a newspaper journalist for the Manchester Evening News, I was one of those roving reporters who was sent out by my editor to knock on doors and to never return without finding a story.
 I picked up the 02 Feature Writer of the Year Award for my various articles on joining the BBC Philharmonic Orchestra, being a ‘crash victim’ for the local fire brigade and pretending to be Chris Hoy at the Manchester velodrome.
-But my mind was always on travel – even more so when I travelled to Barbados in 2010 and discovered my love for Friday night ‘liming’, rum (lots of), beautiful sunsets and island safaris in the Caribbean.
+But my mind was always on being a top travel writer – even more so when I travelled to Barbados in 2010 and discovered my love for Friday night ‘liming’, rum (lots of), beautiful sunsets and island safaris in the Caribbean.

 Where have you travelled?